Ralph Norman: 2018

 On March 19, 2018, Norman filed for reelection with the South Carolina Election Commission.
 Facing no primary challengers, he secured the Republican party nomination after the primary election on June 12.

 Meanwhile, Parnell chose to run again for South Carolina's 5th Congressional District seat.
 He defeated three opponents to win the Democratic nomination, and faced Norman again in the general election.

 The general election was on November 6.
 Norman was reelected with 57.0% of the vote to Parnell's 41.5%.
 State and national Democrats had distanced themselves from Parnell after news broke that he had abused his first wife.

 2020

 Norman filed for reelection on March 16, 2020.
 He secured the Republican nomination after facing no Republican challengers in the primary election on June 12.

 Norman went on to defeat Democrat Mauricus "Moe" Brown in the general election on November 3.
 He received 60.1% of the vote to Brown's 39.9%.

+In 2022 and 2024, he faced and defeated Democratic nominee Evangeline Hundley.

 Tenure

+As of the 117th Congress, Norman voted with President Joe Biden's stated position 2% of the time according to a FiveThirtyEight analysis.

+Silfab Solar Controversy

+In 2024, he became the target of protests from members of his district over the controversial plan for Canadian solar panel manufacturer Silfab Solar, Inc. to build a solar panel manufacturing plant in Norman's district.
+The controversy stems around the Canadian company's plan to use the toxic gas Silane at a site zoned by the York County Zoning Board as "Light Industrial".
+The proposed site sits adjacent to an elementary and middle school, prompting fears there would not be time to evacuate thousands of children in time.
+The York County Board of Zoning Appeals ruled unanimously that York County staff erred and solar panel and cell manufacturing is prohibited, reversing York County staff’s interpretation on May 9, 2024.
+Silfab appealed the York zoning vote, though the county has asserted they don't have to, in violation of the order of the Board of Zoning appeals decision.

+Norman became a target of the protest due to his founding of the Bipartisan Congressional Solar Caucus with Illinois Democrat Raja Krishnamoorthi.